VHF omnidirectional range

 MCT DVOR, Manchester Airport, United Kingdom.

 A very high frequency omnidirectional range station (VOR) is a type of short-range VHF radio navigation system for aircraft, enabling aircraft with a VOR receiver to determine the azimuth (also radial), referenced to magnetic north, between the aircraft to/from fixed VOR ground radio beacons.
 VOR and the first DME_{(1950)} system (referenced to 1950 since different from today's DME/N) to provide the slant range distance, were developed in the United States as part of a U.S. civil/military program for Aeronautical Navigation Aids in 1945.
 Deployment of VOR and DME_{(1950)} began in 1949 by the U.S. CAA (Civil Aeronautics Administration).
 ICAO standardized VOR and DME_{(1950)} in 1950 in ICAO Annex, Edition 1.
 Frequencies for the use of VOR are standardized in the very high frequency (VHF) band between 108.00 and 117.95 MHz.
 To improve azimuth accuracy of VOR even under difficult siting conditions, Doppler VOR (DVOR) was developed in the 1960s.
-VOR is according to ICAO rules a primary means navigation system for commercial and general aviation, (D)VOR are gradually decommissioned and replaced by DME-DME RNAV (area navigation) ^{ 7.2.3} and satellite based navigation systems such as GPS in the early 21st century.
+VOR is according to ICAO rules a primary means navigation system for commercial and general aviation, (D)VOR are gradually decommissioned and replaced by DME-DME RNAV (area navigation)^{ 7.2.3} and satellite based navigation systems such as GPS in the early 21st century.
 In 2000 there were about 3,000 VOR stations operating around the world, including 1,033 in the US, but by 2013 the number in the US had been reduced to 967.
 The United States is decommissioning approximately half of its VOR stations and other legacy navigation aids as part of a move to performance-based navigation, while still retaining a "Minimum Operational Network" of VOR stations as a backup to GPS.
-In 2015, the UK planned to reduce the number of stations from 44 to 19 by 2020.
+In 2015, the UK started to reduce the number of stations from 44 to 19 which it completed in 2020.

 A VOR beacon radiates via two or more antennas an amplitude modulated signal and a frequency modulated subcarrier.
 By comparing the fixed 30 Hz reference signal with the rotating azimuth 30 Hz signal the azimuth from an aircraft to a (D)VOR is detected.
 The phase difference is indicative of the bearing from the (D)VOR station to the receiver relative to magnetic north.
 This line of position is called the VOR "radial".
 While providing the same signal over the air at the VOR receiver antennas.
 DVOR is based on the Doppler shift to modulate the azimuth dependent 30 Hz signal in space, by continuously switching the signal of about 25 antenna pairs that form a circle around the center 30 Hz reference antenna.

 The intersection of radials from two different VOR stations can be used to fix the position of the aircraft, as in earlier radio direction finding (RDF) systems.